 - a.
-Establishment of national advisory structures to advice the Minister on fire services; - b.
+Establishment of a National Fire Services Advisory Council to advice the Minister on fire services and related matters: - b.
 Establishment of technical structures required to support the effective functioning of the national advisory structures; - c.
-Provision of oversight on fire services issues; - d.
+Provision of monitoring and oversight on fire services issues; - d.
 Establishment of a national strategic agenda for fire services; - e.
-National coordination of fire services activities; - f.
+National coordination of fire services activities: - f.
 Development and implementation of a national fire services strategic framework which will set standards for the delivery of fire services; - g.
 Development and implementation of national norms and standards for the delivery of fire services; - h.
 Development and implementation of a national fire safety program; - Development of a national fire services education, training and research strategy; - j.
 Establishment of institutional arrangements for quality assurance in the provision of education and training for the fire services sector; - k.
-Establish mechanisms to protect national key strategic facilities from fires - I. Development and implementation of a national strategy to professionalise the fire services - m.
-Development of a career path for personnel in the fire services taking into account the importance of multi-level entry for practitioners - n.
-Engagement with other national sector departments and industry stakeholders on fire services issues
+Establish mechanisms to protect national key strategic facilities from fires; - Development and implementation of a national strategy to professionalise the fire services; - m.
+Development of a career path for personnel in the fire services taking into account the importance of multi-level entry for practitioners; - n.
+Engagement with other national sector departments and industry stakeholders on fire services issues;